flindersuni/DeepThoughtHPC-docs/docs/source/Access/accessrequest.rst

     b. `Windows Sub-System For Linux`_
     c.
 Unix Based Systems `(Linux & MacOS/X)`_

-3. The HPC Team will send you an onboarding email once your HPC account has been provisioned
+3. The HPC Team will send you an on-boarding email once your HPC account has been provisioned

 .. _HPC Support Team via Email: mailto:deepthought@flinders.edu.au